superfly/docs/flyctl/cmd/flyctl_machine_clone.md

 ~~~
   -a, --app string             Application name
-      --attach-volume string   Existing volume to attach to the new machine
+      --attach-volume string   Existing volume to attach to the new machine in the form of <volume_id>[:/path/inside/machine]
       --clear-auto-destroy     Disable auto destroy setting on new machine
       --clear-cmd              Set empty CMD on the new machine so it uses default CMD for the image
   -c, --config string          Path to application configuration file